 Our current investment policy is to maintain a diversified investment portfolio consisting of money market investments, government and government agency bonds and high-grade corporate bonds with maturities of three years or less.
-Our cash is deposited in and invested through highly rated financial institutions in the U.S. As of June 30, 2021, we had approximately \$1,736.6 million of cash, cash equivalents and investments, comprised of \$1,697.3 million of cash and cash equivalents, \$30.0 million of short-term investments and \$9.3 million long-term restricted cash and investments.
-The fair value of cash equivalents and short-term investments is subject to change as a result of potential changes in market interest rates.
-The potential change in fair value for interest rate sensitive instruments has been assessed on a hypothetical 10 basis point adverse movement across all maturities.
-As of June 30, 2021, we estimate that such hypothetical adverse 10 basis point movement would result in a hypothetical loss in fair value of less than \$0.1 million to our interest rate sensitive instruments.
+Our cash is deposited in and invested through highly rated financial institutions in the U.S. As of September 30, 2021, we had approximately \$1,608.4 million of cash, cash equivalents and investments, comprised of \$1,599.1 million of cash and cash equivalents and \$9.3 million long-term restricted cash and investments.
+The Company did not hold any investments in interest rate sensitive instruments as of September 30, 2021.